 - (a) Service saddle connections shall not be used unless approved by the Engineer. - (b) If approved, installation of service saddle connections shall conform to the following: - (i) Drill hole into main line pipe to the exact outside diameter of the new connection. - (ii) The use of saddles instead of manufactured wye fittings shall require approval by the City Engineer.
 Saddles shall be rigid PVC material complete with rubber seating gasket.
-Saddle to be attached to pipe with stainless steel banding straps. - (iii) Attach service saddle in accordance to the manufacturer's specifications. - (c) Refer to 7.23 for service junction specifications.
+Saddle to be attached to pipe with stainless steel banding straps. (iii) Attach convice caddle in accordance to the manufacturer's specifications. - (iii) Attach service saddle in accordance to the manufacturer's specifications. - (c) Refer to 7.23 for service junction specifications.